matter-labs/zksync/core/README.md

 ## Changelog

-The changelog of the contracts is avaliable [here](/changelog/core.md).
+The changelog of the core components is available [here](/changelog/core.md).